openPMD/openPMD-standard/STANDARD.md

     - type: *(string)*
     - description: path *relative* from the baseDir to the particle data sets
     - example: "particles/"

+Each file's *root* directory (path `/`) might contain these attributes (these attributes are *recommended* and their usage is *reserved* for):

+  - `author`
+    - type: *(string)*
+    - description: Author and contact of the data
+    - example: "Axel Huebl <a.huebl@hzdr.de>"

+  - `software`
+    - type: *(string)*
+    - description: the software/code/simulation that created the file
+    - example: "PIConGPU 1.0", "Warp 80c7551"

+  - `date`
+    - type: *(string)*
+    - description: date of creation in format "YYYY-MM-DD HH:mm:ss TZ"
+    - example: "2015-12-02 17:48:42 +0100"

+Each group and path might contain the attribute **comment** for general human-readable documentation, e.g., for features not yet covered by the
+standard:

+  - `comment`
+    - type: *(string)*
+    - description: An arbitrary comment
+    - example: "After each time step we randomly removed 5 particles."

 Time Series